microsoft/fluentui/packages/codemods/documentation/howTo.md

 }
 ```

 - Once you fill out this file, you can then go to [src/codemods/tests/configMod](../src/codemods/tests/configMod/configMod.test.ts) and test your codemod!
 Invoke the function `createCodeModFromJson()`, which will turn whatever exists in `upgrades.json` into a list of codemods.
-Check out ##Testing Your Codemods## for more info on how to run!
+Check out ##Testing Your Codemods## for more info on how to verify it works!

 ### Custom CodeMods